anuragkumarak95/wordnet/README.md

 * `NETWORK` Gene : ~/wordnet/word_net.py

 ## Using Streamer Functionality

+1. run on bash '`$pip install -r requirements.txt`' @ root directory and you will be ready to go..

 1. Clone this repo and go to root-dir(~), Create a config.py file with details mentioned below:
     ```python